 Finally, the most important of our dental anxiety tips is to practice good oral hygiene.
 If your teeth and gums are in good shape, then your dental visit should be fairly simple and you’ll have less to worry about.
 Brush and floss properly every day, eat a healthy diet, and avoid sugary foods and drinks.
 Of course, regular checkups are also a critical part of a good oral hygiene routine, so don’t dodge the dentist.
 Be sure to visit your dentist regularly, typically around every six months.

 When you need gentle dental care provided by knowledgeable, compassionate professionals, you can count on Wilkinson Dental.
 No matter how long it’s been since you’ve visited the dentist, we are committed to your comfort.
-We are proud to offer you and your family a relaxing office environment while providing the care you need for a happier, healthier smile.
-It’s why we offer a variety of services like cleaning and exams, teeth whitening, and more.
-If you’re ready to set up an appointment, please give us a call at 417-708-0556 or click here.
+We are proud to offer you and your family a relaxing office environment while providing the care you need for a happier, healthier smile, and we offer a variety of services like cleaning and exams, teeth whitening, and more.
+If you’re feeling a little nervous about making an appointment, you might enjoy getting to know us through our Ozarks Live segment.
+When you are ready to set up an appointment, please give us a call at 417-708-0556 or click here.
 We look forward to hearing from you!